 The consolidated financial statements include the accounts of CCBG and CCB.
-CCBG also maintains an insurance subsidiary, Capital City Strategic Wealth, LLC.
-CCB has two primary subsidiaries, which are wholly owned, Capital City Trust Company and Capital City Investments.
-CCB also maintains a 51% membership interest in a consolidated subsidiary, Capital City Home Loans, LLC.
+CCBG also maintains an insurance subsidiaries, which are wholly owned, Capital City Crustpany and Capital City Investments.
+CCB also maintains 51% membership interest in a consolidated subsidiary, Capital Home Loans, LLC ("CCHL").
 All material inter-company transactions and accounts have been eliminated in consolidation.

-The Company, which operates a single reportable business segment that is comprised of commercial banking within the states of Florida, Georgia, and Alabama, follows accounting principles generally accepted in the United States of America and reporting practices applicable to the banking industry.
-The principles which materially affect the financial position, results of operations and cash flows are summarized below.
+The Company, which operates a single reportable business segment that is comprised of commercial banking within the states of forida, Georgia, and Alabama, follows accounting principles generally accepted in the United States of America and protiting applicable to the banking industry.
+The principles which materially affect the financial position, results of opdratish flows are summarized below.

-The Company determines whether it has a controlling financial interest in an entity by first evaluating whether the entity is a voting interest entity or a variable interest entity under accounting principles generally accepted in the United States of America.
-Voting interest entities are entities in which the total equity investment at risk is sufficient to enable the entity to finance itself independently and provide the equity holders with the obligation to absorb losses, the right to receive residual returns and the right to make decisions about the entity's activities.
-The Company consolidates voting interest entities in which it has all, or at least a majority of, the voting interest.
-As defined in applicable accounting standards, variable interest entities ("VIE's") are entities that lack one or more of the characteristics of a voting interest entity.
-A controlling financial interest in an entity is present when an enterprise has a variable interest, or a combination of variable interests, that will absorb a majority of the entity's expected residual returns, or both.
-The enterprise with a controlling financial interest, known as the primary beneficiary, consolidates the VIE.
-Two of CCBG's wholly owned subsidiaries, CCBG Capital Trust II (established May 24, 2005) are VIEs for which the Company is not the primary beneficiary.
+The Company determines whether it has a controlling financial interest in an entity by first evaluating whether the entity is acting interest entity or a variable interest entity under accounting principles generally accepted in the United States of Wordriganterest entities are entities in which the total equity investment at risk is sufficient to enable the entity to finance inable entity and provide the equity holders with the obligation to absorb losses, the right to receive residual returns and then to make decisions about the entity's activities.
+The Company consolidates voting interest entities in which it has all, or that a majority of, the voting interest.
+As defined in applicable accounting standards, variable interest entities ("VIE's") antities that lack one or more of the characteristics of a voting interest entity.
+A controlling financial interest in an entity present when an enterprise has a variable interest, or a combination of variable interests, that will absorb a majority of the entity's expected residual returns, or both.
+The enterprise with a controlling financial known as the primary beneficiary, consolidates the VIE.
+Two of CCBG's wholly owned subsidiaries, CCBG Capital (established November 1, 2004) and CCBG Capital Trust II (established May 24, 2005) are VIEs for which the Gontpathy primary beneficiary.
 Accordingly, the accounts of these entities are not included in the Company's consolidated financial statements.

 Certain previously reported amounts have been reclassified to conform to the current year's presentation.
-The Company has evaluated subsequent events for potential recognition and/or disclosure through the date the consolidated financial statements included in this Annual Report on Form 10-K were filed with the United States Securities and Exchange Commission.
+The Company huslated subsequent events for potential recognition and/or disclosure through the date the consolidated financial statement in this Annual Report on Form 10-K were filed with the United States Securities and Exchange Commission.